BIGJRA/BIGJRA.github.io/reborn.md

 Immediately down from your starting position, in a rock you'll find a hidden *Normal Gem*.
 There are tons of hidden items in this game, and we won't get the Itemfinder for another two badges or so.
 I will try my best to explain the positions of all the hidden items that I can until then.

 Heading to the right, you'll see a black and green streetsign.
 Two tiles to the right is a pile of trash containing a hidden *Poke Ball*.
 To the right you'll find a manhole cover - on the left side is a hidden *Red Shard*.
-Shards will actually be pretty useful in Reborn for obtaining Ability Capsules and Pokemon as well as learning moves via move tutors.
+Shards will actually be pretty useful in Reborn for obtaining Ability Capsules and Pokemon as well as learning moves via tutors.

 Proceed to the right into Opal Ward.
 A girl at the bottom of the area will give you a *Potion*.
 In general, talk to as many people in Reborn as you can - they offer helpful tips for battles, give you useful items, etc.